-- You can combine it with other initiatives to get onto the property ladder: why not consider using the Help to Buy ISA with the Government’s other Help to Buy schemes, such as the equity loan or mortgage guarantee?
+- You can combine it with other initiatives to get onto the property ladder: why not consider using the Help to Buy ISA with the Government’s Help to Buy equity loan?

 - The Help to Buy ISA won’t go far if you live in an expensive area: there is a cap on the value of property purchases of £450,000 in London and £250,000 outside the capital.
 But the average London home is currently worth £680,265, according to Zoopla.

 - You are only allowed one Help to Buy ISA (ever): this differs to standard ISAs where you are able to have multiple accounts open, although you can only contribute to one in any single tax year.
 However, you will be able to transfer your Help to Buy ISA between providers (see ‘Pros’).

 - There is a limit on how much you can pay in each month: you can pay up to £1,200 into the ISA in the first month, made up of a one-off opening deposit of £1,000 and a monthly deposit of £200.
 But you are limited to saving up to £200 a month thereafter.
 It will therefore take a minimum of four-and-a-half years to claim the maximum Government bonus of £3,000.

 - The amount you can save is a lot less than a regular ISA: you can only save £2,400 each tax year (as well as the initial £1,000 deposit) in a Help to Buy ISA, while you can pay up to £15,240 into a regular cash ISA in the current tax year (16/17).
 Note also, that if you’re a basic rate taxpayer, the Personal Savings Allowance now means you can earn up £1,000 in interest just in a standard savings account without paying tax.
 Higher rate taxpayers can earn £500.